-ABS Brake System: Channels
+ABS Brake System Channels

-The most efficient ABS system is a four-channel, four-wheel system.
+The most efficient ABS brake system is the four-channel, four-wheel system.
 This system has a speed sensor and hydraulic circuit dedicated to each wheel.
-Each wheel is controlled by the module while preventing a skid situation.
-This can be important because even in a three-channel system it is possible that one of the rear wheels may skid loosing traction.
+The ABS module controls each rotation during a skid situation.
+In addition, this system offers improved steering control during a skid.

 A wheel speed sensor sends a signal to the ABS controller.
 The controller compares this data to the preset data and parameters stored in its memory.
 Next, the controller powers the circuit's valve in the hydraulic brake modulator to hold, decrease, or increase hydraulic pressure to the brake circuit.

 The diagonal-split systems on older front-wheel-drive vehicles use two-wheel speed sensors to control four wheels.
 They offer steering control as well as skid control.
 The LF circuit shares the same modulation as the right rear, and the RF wheel speed sensor shares the same hydraulic control as the left rear.